mcdurdin/msgmon/README.md

 8. What data is redundant in each message?
 (PID, TID)

-9. Allow for command-line based trace recording, so we can avoid having the GUI app for remote use.
+9. Make it easy to do command-line based trace recording, so we can avoid having the GUI app for remote use.

 ***
 1. Search is case sensitive
 3. May need more than 4 search params?
 5. Window treeview should also use filters for process name, pid, thread.
 6. Window treeview should show icons for apps and windows, and a B&W thread icon.
-7. This all means that Window treeview should be implemented as a custom draw control rather than a TTreeView which has sucky perf.

 * Include/Exclude on window handle fails (int vs hex discrepancy?)